hdowens/projeul_sols/README.md

 q30 - sum of all the numbers which are themselves a sum of fifth powers of their digits.
 Solved with a loop and a formula for finding the limit to the loop.
 I wrote a generic solution for any power, instead of just 5 with two functions.

+q31 - coin sums, how many ways to make £2 with all available British coins.
+Dynamic programming solution used.

 q35 - circular primes, how many below one million, solved with a function I wrote to shift integers by pos

 q36 - palindromic pairs of base 10 and base 2, below one million